CloudSecurityAlliance/CSA-IT-Operations/strategy/README.md

 Our current core stock / services, especially for AI automation are:

 1. Airtable (data storage/user interfaces)
-2. Zapier (automation, linking)
+2. Zapier (automation, linking, AI)
-3. OpenAI ChatGPT (preferred over vemdor specific AI as we can use it everywhere via Zapier)
+3. OpenAI ChatGPT (preferred over vendor-specific AI as we can use it everywhere via Zapier)
-4. XFanatical for Google Workspace related things
+4. XFanatical for Google Workspace-related things
+5. Google
+6. Microsoft365
+7. MeetGeek to transcribe and summarize meetings
+8. Slack
+9. Google Meet / Microsoft Teams / Zoom for communications